gocomet/snippets/geo-ip/README.md

 Will detect user's country using Geo-IP and redirect to the appropriate configured site.

+**Whitelist**

+You can "whitelist" URL paths on a store -- this will allow users to see certain pages when they would otherwise be redirected.
+Useful for linking all sister sites to one blog, or one app landing page, etc.

 **Store Switcher**

 Provides a store switcher to override the Geo IP, allowing the user to select the store they want to shop on.